pingpong-labs/admin/readme.md

 Browse your app to the url : `http://your-host.com/admin`.
 By default the login credentials is `pingpong` for the username and `secret` for the password.

+### Documentation

+For more documentation please see [wiki](https://github.com/pingpong-labs/admin/wiki) part of this repo.

 ### Screencasts

 https://www.dropbox.com/s/foyidbk7fzqywco/pingpong-admin-tutorial.mp4